koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 There are two ways to run your task when doing development:

 1. With Timer ON (see `.env-local`)- When the timer is ON, IPC calls are made by calculating the average time slots of all the task running your node.
-2. With Timer OFF - This allows you to do manual calls to K2 and disables the triggers for round managemnt on K2.
+2. With Timer OFF - This allows you to do manual calls to K2 and disables the triggers for round management on K2.
 Transactions are only accepted during the correct period.
 Guide for manual calls is in `index.js`

 ## Modifying CoreLogic.js